 - Godai finally finding Kyoko after searching for her all across Japan. note The moment where she realized what he had done can be pinpointed as the exact moment where she truly solidified her choice between Godai and Mitaka.
 It also highlights the difference between Mitaka, who chose to solve the problem alone, and Godai, who chose to chase after Kyoko.

 - Mitaka finally accepting Asuna and moving on with his life.
-That scene where they're sitting next to each other on the bed gets me going every time.

 - When Godai finally explains his feelings to Kyoko.
 This marks the turning point where not only do they both have the courage to be honest, but they both trust each other enough to listen.

 Kyoko: You should've thought of that before!
 Before you started with all those other women!Godai: Look, I'm not slick enough to even try making passes at women!Kyoko: Oh, sure...Godai: Don't you understand?
 It's you ... you are the only one I ever wanted!

 - Of course, it's slightly mitigated by the fact that he's saying this right in front of a love hotel...

 - The scene where Kozue and Godai break off their relationship — as friends, and Kozue asks him what the other woman is like.
 Before he can answer, she gets on the train, but we get to hear:

 Godai: The woman I love, Kozue... burns with jealousy, leaps to conclusions, cries, and turns to ice, but, when she laughs... the world is mine.